sachin8909/To-do/README.md

 # To-do
-this is to-so react app
+this is to-do react app